 A pool owner’s best friend when it comes to keeping out debris and preventing unwanted critters or swimmers is an automatic pool cover.

-But one problem with auto covers is that they tend to break down.
-With so many moving parts, issues frequently arise and components need replacing.
+With so many moving parts, issues can arise and components could need replacing.
 This rings especially true if your cover is more than three years old.

 The best way to nip auto cover problems in the bud is to schedule a regular tune-up with a professional.
 Here’s what our Pools of Fun technicians will do to ensure your auto cover is working properly: